Projects during your studies

 - Start of studies in the summer semester

-As soon as the bachelor's degree course comes to an end, most of the students at the FIM wonder: Where do I get a supervisor and a topic for my bachelor's thesis (BT) from?
+When their degree programme is nearing its end, most students at the FIM wonder: Where do I find a supervisor and a topic for my bachelor's thesis or master's thesis?

-Unfortunately, there is no universal solution to this question, since every chair handles this in an individual way.
-However, the following text gives you some auxiliary hints and guidelines in order to pass your BT successfully.
+While there is no universal answer to this question — every chair handles this in an individual way — we have collected some hints and guidelines to help you complete your thesis successfully.

-First, you should be aware of the overall field you are interested in (programming, software engineering, networks, deep learning, etc.).
-Then you should make contact with the chair or chairs that represent your field of interest best.
-Therefore, there are basically two possibilities:
+First, you should consider which fields you are most interested in (for computer science, this might be programming, software engineering, networks, deep learning, etc.).
+This can help you to focus on contacting the chair or chairs that best represent your field of interest.